Developing appendicitis is common in children, as well as among adults.

 What is appendicitis?

-Appendicitis means inflammation of the appendix (see figure 1).
-When the appendix is inflamed it causes pain and makes you feel unwell.
+Appendicitis means inflammation of your appendix.
+When it is inflamed it causes pain and makes you feel unwell.

 What are the benefits of surgery?